Tom Collins Mocktail (Non-Alcoholic)

 4. Top off the glass with 2-3 oz. of club soda and garnish with a slice of lemon.

-Side view close up of a tall, frosty glass filled with ice cubes and the clear mocktail, garnished with a wheel of lemon and a gold straw with the bottle of nonalcoholic gin behind it.
+Side view close up of a tall, frosty glass filled with ice cubes and a clear drink.
+A lemon slice and gold straw are in the glass.

 Recipe FAQ